mikaslima/STABLE/README.md

-# BLOCS: Blocking Location and Obstruction Cataloguing System
+# STABLE: SubTropical Atmospheric ridge and BLocking Events
+(STABLE has been renamed from a previous version, from BLOCS)

 An open-source and user-friendly Python algorithm for detecting and tracking atmospheric blockings and subtropical ridge obstruction events.
 This is a working copy in python 3.9 of the methodology presented in [Sousa et al. (2021)](https://doi.org/10.1175/JCLI-D-20-0658.1).
 Some alterations are available as a namelist_input.txt file.
 Questions, suggestions, and corrections: Miguel M. Lima (malima@ciencias.ulisboa.pt).

 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-# What do I need to get and run BLOCS?
+# What do I need to get and run STABLE?

-## To run BLOCS, you need
+## To run STABLE, you need

    * [![python](https://img.shields.io/badge/Python-3-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)
    * [![Git: ](https://img.shields.io/badge/Git--blue)](https://git-scm.com/)